Extraltodeus/DistanceSampler/README.md

 # DistanceSampler
 Heuristic modification of the Heun sampler using a custom function based on normalized distances.

-WIP / No readme yet but you can try already.

 Work better with little amounts of steps.
 Starting at 4, recommanded 10.
 CFG at 1.0 with 4-8 steps can give interesting results.

 Using AYS/AYS30/Simple/Karras for the schedulers.